- Each month, we automatically receive the registration data from all recognised Flemish schools.

 If you do not live in Flanders, we pay the person with whom the pupil officially resides.

 The public payment fund, FONS, systematically opens files for children in all recognised Flemish schools and childcare.
 But this procedure takes some time and can only be processed if you live in Belgium.
 So submitting an application yourself is a good idea.

 - The pupil reaches/passes the age of 25 during the school year.

-On condition that the pupil follows Special needs secondary education (BuSo) or Higher vocational education (HBO5) Nursing.
+On the condition that the pupil is enrolled in special needs secondary education (BuSo) or higher vocational education (HBO5) nursing.